leojoooooon/special-topics/README.md

 Future iterations could focus on an in-depth study of the technical mechanics behind predictive models, seeking to push them into deeper technical implementations while justifying their applied rationale in Creative Expression.

+And nowadays prednet and opticals seems to be past tense，Future research could explore more transitioning.
+Such as pixel-level models (like PredNet) to latent-space predictive architectures such as V-JEPA with more possibilities.